How to Qualify a Sales Lead: Complete Framework

 Confusing interest with intent.
 Someone attending your webinar shows interest.
 Someone requesting a proposal shows intent.
 The two look similar on paper but predict very different outcomes.
 When figuring out how to qualify a sales lead, weight intent signals heavily in your scoring.

 Qualifying only on budget.
-Many reps fixate on whether the prospect can afford their solution while ignoring equally important factors.
+Many reps fixate on whether the prospect can afford the solution while ignoring equally important factors.
 A well-funded prospect with no real pain, no timeline, and no decision-maker access is just as unqualified as one without budget.
 How to qualify a sales lead requires evaluating all four pillars, not just the financial one.

 Theory is useless without implementation.
 Here's how to build a qualification process your team will actually follow.